 Have you overcome addiction or a mental disorder personally or been very close to someone who has?
 When you understand first-hand how important it is to have a good support system, it's natural to want to help others facing the same problems.
-The Peer Support Specialist training will provide you with the education and training you need to help others and use your experiences for positive outcomes appropriately.
+The Peer Support Specialist training from Beacon Hill Career Training will provide you with the education and training you need to help others and use your experiences for positive outcomes appropriately.

 If you’ve made progress in your recovery from a mental health or substance use disorder and want to provide support to others dealing with similar issues, you might find a position as a peer specialist ideal.
 As a peer specialist, you’ll provide support to others living with mental health or addiction issues—your peers.
 This support may be particularly valuable because you’re able to offer perspective from your own lived experience.

-How to earn your Certification in Peer Specialist ?
+How to earn your 40-Hour Certification in Peer Specialist?

 Experienced Recovery